LancreFI/SuspiciousApp/README.md

 Done for my thesis to demonstrate as a somewhat of an Android malware.

-java/com.example.suspiciousapp/netSock contains netSock Kotlin object java/com.example.suspiciousapp/snoopLocation contains snoopLocation.kt class and snoopLocationService.kt service
+java/com.example.suspiciousapp/netSock contains netSock Kotlin object<br>
+java/com.example.suspiciousapp/snoopLocation contains snoopLocation.kt class and snoopLocationService.kt service<br>
-java/com.example.suspiciousapp contains in addition to above mentioned the FirstFragment.kt and MainActivity.kt
+java/com.example.suspiciousapp/ contains in addition to above mentioned also the FirstFragment.kt and MainActivity.kt

 Rest of the files are in their default locations.